 - First, change your login with Yahoo and use a strong password.

-- Visit the Yahoo data breach settlement website and file a claim.
+- Visit the Yahoo security issue settlement website and file a claim.

 - Monitor your credit card accounts and bank statements looking for any suspicious activity.